hityangzhen/DRTracker/README.md

 ## 4. Hybrid data race verifier and historical race detector
 At the basis of the verifier, we incur the pure dynamic race detection ideas to make up for the missed races.

+### 4.1 Parallel verification and detection
+The above algorithm can be executed parallel.
+If you want to speed up the verification and detection progress, you can set *<font color=#0099ff>parallel_verifier_number</font>* to the value greater than 0(indicates that there are one verification thread and more historical detection thread), or you can set the value less than 0(indicates that there are only one verification thread and no historical detection thread).

 ## 5. Hybrid data race pruner
 According to the results of the verifier and historical detector, we firstly use the static analysis techniques to accumulate the ad-hoc synchronization information (we can identify the most common potential ad-hoc synchronization that is between the remote write and the spinning read loop).
 And then we use the pure dynamic data race detector to identify the ad-hoc synchronizations so as to prune the benign and false races.